viam-devrel/viamcodelabs/site/viamguides/src/fingerprint/fingerprint.md

 ### What You’ll Learn

 - How to use modules from [the Viam registry](https://docs.viam.com/registry/)
-- How to run control logic on your Viam achine
+- How to run control logic on your Viam machine
 - How to configure a biometric sensor with Viam
 - How to use control logic to actuate a servo on fingerprint match
 - How to use Viam's `do_command()` interface for testing